zrhoffman/svpn-login/README.md

-F5 VPN Command-line client.
+# F5 VPN Command-line client.

-This software allows you to connect to an F5 VPN server without using their browser plugin.
+This software allows you to connect to an [F5 Networks](https://f5.com/) VPN server without using their browser plugin.
 It also has the advantage of setting up DNS properly on OSX systems, which the official client doesn't do. (but maybe they will in the future, now that they can copy the method I use).

-It is not supported or affiliated with F5 in any way.
-I actually find it rather sad the client they provide is so terribly poor that I had to write this in order to get reliable access to my company's VPN.
+**It is not supported or affiliated with F5 in any way.** I actually find it rather sad the client they provide is so terribly poor that I had to write this in order to get reliable access to my company's VPN.